punammahakal/landingpage/README.md

 # landingpage
-landing page usind html and css
+landing page using html and css